utshomax/postman-docs/src/pages/docs/administration/sso/admin-sso.md

 ### Automatically adding new users

 The **Automatically add new users** checkbox in your [authentication method](#configuring-single-sign-on) determines whether users with accounts in your IdP can automatically join your team.
-[Sign in to Postman through the IdP](/docs/administration/sso/user-sso/) to automatically join the team.
+[Sign in to Postman using the authentication method](/docs/administration/sso/user-sso/) to automatically join the team.

 > **Automatically add new users** will only work if your team has user seats available.
 Your team size won't automatically increase if more users sign in with SSO.

 ### Managing team sign ins

-By default, Postman only supports Service Provider (Postman) initiated sign ins for Postman [Professional or Enterprise teams](https://www.postman.com/pricing/) using SSO.
-Your team must [sign in to Postman through the IdP](/docs/administration/sso/user-sso/).
-If you require users to sign in from your SSO portal, you can generate and copy the **Relay state** from your [authentication method](#configuring-single-sign-on), and then save it in your IdP.
+By default, Postman only supports Service Provider (Postman)-initiated sign ins for Postman [Professional or Enterprise teams](https://www.postman.com/pricing/).
+Your team must [sign in to Postman using the authentication method](/docs/administration/sso/user-sso/).
+If you require users to sign in using an IdP-initiated sign in from your SSO portal, you can generate and copy the **Relay state** from your [authentication method](#configuring-single-sign-on), and then save it in your IdP configuration.
 This ensures an extra level of security when the sign in process is initiated through a source unknown to Postman.

 ### Removing team access